Mohod-Aishwarya/Aishwarya/README.md

-- 👋 Hi,I am Aishwarya
+- 👋 Hi,I am Aishwarya.
-- 👀 I’m a MTech Student and a Data Science enthusiast..
+- 👀 I’m a MTech Student and a Data Science enthusiast.
-- Currently learning deep learning and NLP
+- Currently learning Deep learning and NLP.
+- I am working on the project "Single-solution Image Inpainting based on GANs".

 <!---